Climate change in India: Policies and legislation

+Despite this, India currently has limited policies to assist its most vulnerable populations from climate change effects.
+India's disaster risk management policies are limited to disaster relief that only addresses extreme weather events and does not include instances of displacement or migration due to environmental stress.

+For example, India has rehabilitation and disaster reduction policies in place to address rapid-onset disasters such as monsoons and cyclones, but does not have policies to address coastal displacement due to slow-onset disasters like coastal erosion.

+According to the Migration Policy Institute, "India's current response of segregated planned relocation and strengthening or expanding coastal protective structures through coastal zone management at best can provide only a temporary respite."

+One scholar, Namrata Archarya, explains that India's climate policies are "top-down", meaning they are often exclusionary in nature.
+Archarya claims that India's government needs to adopt a "bottom-up" approach in order to incorporate the needs of its citizens, especially those who occupy lower castes and reside in rural areas, in turn achieving climate justice.

 For achieving the aims of the Paris agreement India must peak power sector emissions by 2026.
 Until recently the country was expected to reach this target, but the recent governmental push for coal undermined it.
+In 2017, India spent USD10.8 billion on fossil fuel subsidies, almost entirely on petroleum.

+As a whole, while India has taken certain steps for climate change mitigation.
+As a rapidly industrialising global power, the nation has pushed for its right to development despite its significant exposure to climate change effects.

 Carbon emission trading and pricing

 Carbon emission trading is yet to be implemented in India.
 However, related instruments such as energy saving certificates (PAT), various renewable purchase obligations (RPO), and renewable energy certificates (REC) are traded on the power exchanges regularly.

 India does not have a carbon tax, but since 2010 the country has had a tax on both domestically produced and imported coal, which powers more than half of its electricity generation.
 Originally set at ₹50 per tonne of coal, it was raised to ₹100 in 2014 and ₹200 in 2015.
 As of 2020 the coal tax stands at ₹400 per tonne.

+In contrast to implementing a carbon tax, in 2017, India spent USD1.8 billion on fossil fuel subsidies, almost entirely on petroleum.